0xPolygon/polygon-docs/docs/pos/howto/operating/full-node/ansible.md

   sudo chown bor /var/lib/bor
   ```

-## Network Security and Port Configuration
+## Network security and port configuration

 - **Firewall Setup**: Open ports 22, 26656, and 30303 to all (0.